 Interest Rates and Fees.
-Interest on base rate loans is charged at varying rates computed by applying a margin ranging from 1.75% to 2.50% over the applicable base interest rate (which is defined as the greatest of the prime rate, a specified federal funds rate plus 0.50%, or the one-month LIBOR rate), depending on the

-Company's average excess borrowing availability during the most recently completed fiscal quarter.
-Interest on LIBOR-based loans and fees for letters of credit are charged at varying rates computed by applying a margin ranging from 3.25% to 4.00% over the applicable LIBOR rate (but in no event less than the three-month LIBOR rate), depending on the Company's average excess borrowing availability during the most recently completed fiscal quarter.
-In addition, the Company pays an unused line fee of 0.75% per annum on the facility.
+Interest on base rate loans is charged at varying rates computed by applying a margin ranging from 0.75% to 1.25% over the applicable base interest rate (which is defined as the greatest of the prime rate, a specified federal funds rate plus 0.50%, or the one-month LIBOR rate), depending on the Company's average excess borrowing availability during the most recently completed fiscal quarter.
+Interest on LIBOR-based loans and fees for letters of credit are charged at varying rates computed by applying a margin ranging from 1.75% to 2.25% over the applicable LIBOR rate, depending on the Company's average excess borrowing availability during the most recently completed fiscal quarter.
+In addition, the Company pays an unused line fee of 0.375% per annum on the facility.